 What is the source of program funding?

-The following local government units have received $59 million in relief funds directly from the U.S. Treasury Department and are administering their own local programs: Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Orleans, and St. Tammany parishes.
+$129 million went directly to seven parishes to administer their own local programs: Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Orleans, and St. Tammany parishes.

 To learn more about the U.S. Treasury Emergency Rental Assistance Program, click here.